aramiracle/image_accomplisher/README.md

 The Image Accomplisher Project is a Python-based project for image enhancement using deep learning techniques.
 It focuses on improving image quality and detail using convolutional neural networks (CNNs).
 In this project, a random part of the input image is erased, and the goal is to reproduce and enhance the erased portion.

+## Dataset

+The main dataset used in this project is a combination of images from the [DIV2K dataset](https://data.vision.ee.ethz.ch/cvl/DIV2K/) from ETH Zurich and the [Linnaeus 5 dataset](http://users.isy.liu.se/cvl/datasets/linnaeus5/) for object recognition.

 ## Project Components

 ### Preprocessing (`preprocess.py`)